katmore/shrturl/README.txt

 	For Example:
 		1) on the 'end use' FQD
 			* install/configure project as described in installation section of this document
+			* configure a url_base additional to the default
+				* see the section in shrt-config-example.php
 			* additionally, configure your HTTP server with the equivilent of the following .htaccess:
 				RewriteEngine on
 				RewriteRule ^([^/\.]+)/?$ /shrt.php?code=$0 [L]